 Doubts on Eight Mansions from a Feng Shui Expert I Engaged With

 A couple of months ago, I chatted with a Taiwanese Feng Shui expert.
-He was introduced to me through referral by a friend of my mom.
+He was introduced to me through a friend of my mom.
 I was considering working with him, so I was gauging his knowledge.

 As we talked, I wanted to know his experience with Feng Shui.
 I asked which school of Feng Shui was accurate, reliable, and produced the best result in his tenure of practice.